Delivery included over €80.00 (Mainland Portugal)

 Cortese – It produces wines with high acidity, with aromas of citrus fruits, green apple, pear and white flowers, and may develop tertiary notes of almonds with ageing.

-Timorraso – An almost extinct grape variety in the 1980s, it produces aromatic wines with acidity and structure, with a high potential for evolution in the bottle.
+Timorraso – A grape variety that was almost extinct in the 1980s, it produces aromatic wines with notes of stone fruit, high acidity and good structure, as well as great potential for ageing in the bottle.

 Discover our offer of Italian Wines.